SauravMishraaa/Resume-Bot/README.md

 # 🤖 AI Resume Assistant

 An interactive AI-powered resume assistant built with **FastAPI**, **Pinecone**, **Gemini**, and a **Streamlit**.
 This project allows recruiters and professionals to ask questions about Saurav Kumar’s skills, projects, and experience — and receive contextual answers directly from his resume and Linkedin.
+The chatbot replies in my tone.

 ---